GinaHorch/snappily-ever-after-frontend/README.md

 ⌨️ Keyboard navigation support

 👑 Admin dashboard includes:
-- View photo and message statistics
+- View memory statistics - including searchable list of contributors
+- Gallery management - download photos only or download the whole memory - or delete
 - Update admin and guest credentials
-- Delete or download individual images from gallery
+- Delete or download individual images from guestbook gallery

 > ❗ Currently, there is **no export of all guestbook data**.
 Admin can download or delete images individually.